-Photodynamic therapy (PDT) is a three-step treatment used for mild or serious conditions of the skin.
-Through the use of a photosensitizing drug and a light source to activate it, PDT destroys abnormal cells that cause actinic keratosis, a pre-cancerous condition.
+Photodynamic therapy is a three-step treatment used for mild or serious conditions of the skin.
+Known colloquially as PDT, the treatment uses a photosensitizing drug and a light source.
+Photodynamic therapy destroys abnormal cells that cause actinic keratosis, a pre-cancerous condition.